George Genders: Egypt

-Postwar
+Postwar service

 Genders opted to remain in the RAF in the postwar period, and his service was extended in December.
 His substantive rank at this time was flying officer but he remained an acting flight lieutenant.
 The following month he commenced a four-month course at the Empire Test Pilots School (ETPS) at Cranfield after which he was posted to the Royal Aircraft Establishment (RAE) at Farnborough.
 Later in the year he returned to the ETPS for further coursework, then attended the Empire Flying School at Hullavington.
 Genders resumed service with the RAE in March 1947.
 He was granted a permanent commission in the RAF as a flight lieutenant in January 1948.
 In the 1949 New Year Honours, Genders was awarded the Air Force Cross.
 Later in the year he became a squadron leader and was appointed to Instrument Training Flight No. 103, serving with the headquarters of RAF Reserve Command.